 11. 3CX: Super cheap

 3CX just might be the VoIP service provider for your small business if you’re on a super-tight budget.
 While most other applications cost around $20 per user per month, give or take, for a middle-of-the-road plan, 3CX offers their highest tier for $1.31 per user per month (as of the writing of this post).
 They do also offer a very limited plan for free, with different capacities depending on expected simultaneous calls.

 You can probably imagine where this is going.
 3CX is probably the least “unified” product on this list, with no video conferencing included and few features beyond handling phone calls.
-Integrations are extremely limited, focused mostly on CRMs, Office 365, and a few others.
+Integrations are extremely limited, focused mostly on CRMs, Microsoft 365, and a few others.
 They do offer a CRM template creator for systems that don’t sync with 3CX, however.

 One way 3CX can keep their prices so low, besides offering a no-nonsense phone system without the bells and whistles, is not owning their cloud technology.
 To get up and running with cloud phones, you first have to choose your cloud provider: Google Cloud, Amazon Lightsail, or one of several others.

 This might be great if you already use the cloud for other aspects of your small business, but we can see this outsourcing causing issues if you run into a technical problem with the cloud down the line.
 Will 3CX be able to help quickly, or will you have to call multiple companies just to get back online with your customers?